janaagaard75/janaagaard75.github.io/_posts/2019-06-12-part-6-refactor.md

 The first thing we do is turn on TypeScript's strict mode, enabling a range of compile-time checks.
 You should always strive to enable this when using TypeScript, and when starting from scratch there really shouldn't be any excuse for not enabling this.

 `noImplicitAny` is one of those checks, requiring that we specify the types of our parameters.
-For now we settle with specifying `any` everywhere the compiler requires.
+For now we settle for simply adding `any` everywhere.

 ## Return the HTTP Response

 [Commit](https://github.com/janaagaard75/azure-functions-typescript/commit/3e63b53c53312eddfbc9289b1e5364291be8d134)

-TODO: More natural since this is a function that responds to a HTTP request.
-Don't know why Microsoft defaults to using a side effect.
-THis might be because the side effect also works when adding messages to a queue.
+Return the HTTP response from the function instead of setting `context.res`, to have a more functional approach instead of a side effect.
+I don't know why the demo function app defaults to using a side effect, and this changes seems like such an obvious improvement to the code, that I wonder, if there is some drawback to using the functional approach that I haven't yet realized.

+This change also simplified out test.

 ## Use Strong Types

 [Commit](https://github.com/janaagaard75/azure-functions-typescript/commit/a2f1929e5ef6bd817795e24349fbc55d909bcae7)

 We satisfied the compiler by setting the types to `any`, but we can do better and install type definitions for Azure Functions, available in the `@azure/functions` package.
-The package doesn't include a type for the HTTP response, so here we fall back to using any, `Promise<any>`.
+The package doesn't include a type for the HTTP response, so here we still use any, `Promise<any>`.

 Using strong types in out tests requires that we mock the arguments we pass in.
 The best package I could find was [@fluffy-spoon/substitute](https://github.com/ffMathy/FluffySpoon.JavaScript.Testing.Faking).
+That package doesn't support `strictNullChecks`, so now we unfortunately have to cast a few objects to `any` in our test.
+As the author of the package suggests, we could turn off strictNullChecks for our tests, but that approach probably requires that the test files are located in a separate folder.

 ## Rename to greet